weaveworks-guides/weave-net-legacy/aws-ecs/README.md

 To gain access, sign up at [Weave Cloud](http://cloud.weave.works).
 An email will be sent to you with further login instructions.

-Login into Weave Cloud and click the settings icon in the top right hand corner to obtain the cloud service token:
+Login to Weave Cloud and click the settings icon in the top right hand corner to obtain the cloud service token:

 ![Weave Cloud main page](/guides/images/aws-ecs/weave-cloud-main-page.png)